Part 1: The catastrophic deluge

 epic, the Epic of Gilgamesh, and Noah's Flood are 7000 year old echoes

 of this awesome event."
-A book reviewer from Arlington VA on the Amazon.com
+A book reviewer of the same book on the Amazon.com

 miles of water poured through each day, two hundred times what flows over

 to the north and east.
-The lake's its water level was raised many hundreds
+The water level was raised many hundreds

 of feet.
-It changed from a fresh-water landlocked lake into a salt water
+The sea changed from a fresh-water landlocked lake into a salt water

 lake connected to the world's oceans.

-They have drawn on the findings of experts in agriculture,
+They drew on the findings of experts in agriculture,

 archaeology, genetics, geology, language, development of textiles and